 The amount I allotted for taxes may be a conservative estimate.
 One of these days, Ima call that realtor and find out the answer to the tax question.

 Once I find out, I’ll know just how long I can bunk in one before the state comes to take it away.
-I’ll hide in the trees and come back until it sells.
+I’ll hide in the trees and come back inside to tra-la-la some more until it sells.

 Whenever they come with a potential buyer to show the house, I’ll egg the windows and scare them away at the thought of a pterodactyl that haunts the Big Sur mountains and can’t keep her eggs inside.